-- Mr Colin Archer (Committee Chairman);
+Mr Colin Archer (Committee Chairman);

-- Mr Stephen Lonie; and

-- Ms Jessica Buchanan.
+- Mr Stephen Lonie; and - Ms Jessica Buchanan.

-Details of these Directors' attendance at Remuneration Committee meetings are set out in the Directors' Report forming part of the Company's latest Annual Report.
+Details of these Directors' attendance at Remuneration Committee meetings are set out in the Directors' Report forming part of the Company's latest General Purpose Financial Report.
+The Remuneration Committee held 4 meetings in FY18.